We use cookies on this site to enhance your experience.

 Self-awareness is a powerful tool for success in university and beyond.
 Not only will it aid you in determining which study habits and learning styles best suit your needs, but it will also enhance your understanding of you - what makes you tick, what doesn’t, and how to negotiate between the two.

-Here are some examples of self-awareness in practice: If you’re self-aware, you’ll realize that the anger you direct at your roommate for not keeping your dorm tidy stems from the stress you’re feeling because of midterms and not actually because your dorm is untidy.
+Here is an example of self-awareness in practice: If you’re self-aware, you’ll realize that the anger you direct at your roommate for not keeping your dorm tidy stems from the stress you’re feeling because of midterms and not actually because your dorm is untidy.

 Self-aware students typically have a growth mindset, which means that they adapt after experiencing setbacks.
 In other words, they don’t allow their setbacks to keep them down.
 They get back up, dust themselves off, and try to determine what went wrong so that they can make improvements.

 Having a growth mindset is crucial to success in academia.
 There may be times when you receive a mark lower than you anticipated on an assignment, or when you feel let down by your performance on a midterm.
-By having a growth mindset and recognizing that trials are opportunities for growth, you’ll ensure that you thrive at Laurier and in everything you do.
+By having a growth mindset and recognizing that trials are opportunities for growth, you'll thrive at Laurier.

 Stay Golden,